WebAssembly/profiles/proposals/profiles/Overview.md

 * How are other tools affected?

   - In general, each toolchain has to define and document which (intersection of) profile(s) it supports.
-For most tools, it is expected that they continue to support the full language, in which case they do not need to care about profiles (because profiles can only restrict, not modify behaviour!).
+For most tools, it is expected that they continue to support the full language, in which case they do not need to care about profiles (because profiles can only restrict, not modify behaviour).
+Some tools (e.g., optimisers) may choose to make their target profile configurable.